galantelab/fredy/README.md

 <!-- OVERVIEW -->
 ## Overview
 Freddie is an easy-to-use pipeline to identify, quantify and determine functionality of chimeric transcripts from RNA-Seq data.
-The pipepline uses well-established tools to assemble the transcriptome (StringTie2) combined with tools for quantifying transcripts by pseudo-alignment (Kallisto), predicting whether or not a transcript is coding by machine learning (RNASamba) and altering protein domains by comparison (HMMER and Python3 scripts).
+The pipepline uses well-established tools to assemble and quantify the transcriptome (StringTie2), predicting whether or not a transcript is coding by machine learning (RNASamba) and altering protein domains by comparison (HMMER and Python3 scripts).

 <a href="https://github.com/rmercuri/freddie">
     <img src="images/workflow.jpg" alt="Workflow" width="80" height="80">